ryandward/sgrna_design/README.rst

 ``git clone https://github.com/ryandward/sgrna_design.git && cd sgrna_design``

-First, set a bash variable equal to the chromosome of interest, in this case we have chosen "U00096.3".
+First, set a bash variable equal to the chromosome of interest.
 -------------------------------------------------------------------------------------------------------

+In this case we have chosen **U00096.3**

 ``GUIDE_TARGET="U00096.3"``